Recommended dog aggression books, tools and resources

 You need this if:

-If you are new to dog training or clicker training and would like get teach your dog using clicker training
+If you are new to dog training or clicker training and would like to teach your dog using the clicker training method.

-Our favourite dog training book.
-Pat Miller is a highly experienced dog owner that has written numerous articles.
+Our favorite dog training book.
+Pat Miller is a highly experienced dog owner who has written numerous articles.
 This book is full of great information and easy to understand on positive reinforcement training and is good for beginners as well as anyone interested in getting into clicker training.
-This book provides a six week step by step course.
+This book provides a six-week step-by-step course.

 Handbook of Applied Dog Behavior and Training, Vol. 1: Adaptation and Learning